pedro-curto/Resumos-ESof/resumos.md

 - Updated objects (dirty)
 - Read objects (clean)

+Can use both concurrency checks (optimistic or pessimistic).

 #### Caller registration
 - Client code explicitly informs the Unit of Work about changes to objects
 - Provides control to the client but can lead to increased complexity